Dominic West: Charity

 West is a supporter of care charity Helen's Trust in response to their assistance to his mother prior to her death.

 He led Team Canada/Australia for Walking With The Wounded, a fundraising event for wounded soldiers.
 He trekked to the South Pole against Team UK (led by Prince Harry) and Team America (led by Alexander Skarsgård).
 A few days into the trek, it was decided that the competition part of the race would be cancelled due to hazardous terrain and weather conditions, so the teams combined forces and continued.
 Alongside Harry, Skarsgård and several wounded soldiers, West successfully made it to the South Pole on 13 December 2013.

 Personal life

-In 1999, West and his girlfriend, Polly Astor, had a daughter named Martha, who became an actress.
-West later rekindled his romance with Catherine FitzGerald, whom he had dated at university.
-The two married in Glin, County Limerick on 26 June 2010, and have four children: Dora, Senan (who made his screen debut alongside his father in The Crown), Francis, and Christabel.
+In 1998, West and his girlfriend, Polly Astor (daughter of Michael Astor), had a daughter named Martha.
+Years later, West rekindled his romance with Catherine FitzGerald, whom he had dated at university.
+The two married in Glin, County Limerick on 26 June 2010, and have four children together.
+The couple have hosted fox hunting at their Glin Castle home.
+In 2024, West was appointed as the new ambassador of Julian House, a Bath based charity that supports vulnerable and at-risk individuals.

-Politics
+Political views

 In August 2014, West was one of 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in September's referendum on that issue.

-Following Donald Trump's criticism of Baltimore, Maryland in July 2019, West asked "What would a lonely, hysterical neurotic who uses hand cleanser all day understand about a vibrant community like Baltimore?"
+West is a supporter of fox hunting, and opposes attempts to ban it in the United Kingdom, stating he doesn't "really get the opposition to fox hunting".